colin-gourlay/sundown-sessions/src/content/releases/t/the-teardrop-explodes/kilimanjaro/index.md

 ---
 ## About

-Kilimanjaro is the debut studio album by Liverpool post-punk band The Teardrop Explodes, released on Mercury Records in 1980.
+*Kilimanjaro* includes the hit 'Reward' and is regarded as a key document of the early-1980s Liverpool music scene.

 It reached number 24 on the UK Albums Chart and introduced Julian Cope's idiosyncratic vision, blending psychedelic pop with post-punk energy.
-The album includes the hit 'Reward' and is regarded as a key document of the early-1980s Liverpool music scene.